viniciusvdias/hugo-personal-page/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the Computer Science Department (DCC) at Universidade Federal de Minas Gerais (UFMG), Brazil.
-I am also a lecturer in the Computer and Systems Department (DECSI) at Universidade Federal de Ouro Preto.
+I received my Ph.D. in the Computer Science from the Computer Science Department at Universidade Federal de Minas Gerais (DCC/UFMG), Brazil.
+I am a professor in the Computer Science Department at Universidade Federal de Lavras (DCC/UFLA), Brazil (2023-).
+I was a professor in the Computer and
+Systems Department (DECSI) at Universidade Federal de Ouro Preto (2020-2023).
-Before that I received my M.Sc. from UFMG.
-And before that I received my B.Sc. in Computer Science from Universidade Federal de Uberlândia (UFU), Brazil.
+Before that I received my M.Sc. from UFMG (2014-2016).
+And before that I received my B.Sc. in Computer Science from Universidade Federal de Uberlândia (UFU), Brazil (2009-2013).